brian-hults/Career-Development-Visualization-Tool/README.txt

 a program built to query the Bureau of Labor Statistics API for generic employment statistics for our mapping tool.

+(If you would like to request a copy of the academic report, please email hultsb@gmail.com)

 ###### Instructions on how to download data from IPUMS CPS ######
 Our training dataset is available for download from the IPUMS CPS website and can be accessed via the following steps.